vtex-apps/example-payment-authorization-app/README.md

 const { appPayload } = this.props // This appPayload is a serialized JSON (as string).
 ```

-The expected response is a JSON object as in the following:
+The expected response is a JSON object consisting of the data needed for the Payment app to allow or deny an order placement.
+Thus, depending on the payment processes implemented in your store, the `appPayload` fields may vary.

+Take the following example:

 ```json
 {